 When it comes to dealing with lawn diseases, the old saying holds true: "an ounce of prevention is worth a pound of cure."
 It's easier to prevent lawn diseases than to cure them.
-As winter gives way to spring, following these basic guidelines for a strong lawn will help you protect your lawn from fungal diseases.
+Following these basic guidelines for a strong lawn will help you protect your lawn from fungal diseases.

 Nutrient deficiencies can weaken grass plants, so feed at least 2 times per year to keep your lawn strong and vigorous.
 If your lawn is used often for activities involving kids, pets and parties, feed 3-4 times per year with Scotts® Turf Builder® Lawn Foods.
 A nourished lawn is better able to fend off diseases.
 To see the feeding program recommended for your lawn, use our My Scotts Lawn Program.
 You can also download the My Lawn app for your smartphone to customize and track your personal lawn care program.